roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

 ------------------------------------------------

 #### Noteworthy open source libraries for developing C++ OpenGL applications:
+* Links and resources:
+    - [OpenGL Software Development Kit](https://www.opengl.org/sdk/) Documentation, Sample Code, Libraries, and Tools for creating OpenGL-based Applications.
+        - Here you'll find some of the most valuable resources available to OpenGL developers, all in one place.
+Use the menu above to navigate to each contribution.
+Revisit often, as there will be new contributions coming online all the time!

+* Specific Libraries :
-1. [Dear **ImGui**](https://github.com/ocornut/imgui) is a bloat-free graphical user interface library for C++.
+    - [Dear **ImGui**](https://github.com/ocornut/imgui) is a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).
-2. [spdlog](https://github.com/gabime/spdlog) is very fast, header only, C++ logging library.
+    - [spdlog](https://github.com/gabime/spdlog) is very fast, header only, C++ logging library.
-3. [Open Asset Import Library (assimp)](https://github.com/assimp/assimp) : A library to import and export various 3d-model-formats including scene-post-processing to generate missing render data.
+    - [Open Asset Import Library (assimp)](https://github.com/assimp/assimp) : A library to import and export various 3d-model-formats including scene-post-processing to generate missing render data.
-4. [GLAD](https://github.com/ValtoLibraries/GLAD) is a C++ (multi-Language) GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specs.
+    - [GLAD](https://github.com/ValtoLibraries/GLAD) is a C++ (multi-Language) GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specs.
 Here is the [online GLAD generator](https://glad.dav1d.de/).
-5. [GLFW](https://www.glfw.org/index.html) is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+    - [GLFW](https://www.glfw.org/index.html) is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
 It provides a simple API for creating windows, contexts and surfaces, receiving input and events.
-6. [OpenGL Mathematics (GLM)](https://glm.g-truc.net/0.9.9/index.html) is a header only C++ mathematics library for graphics software based on the [OpenGL Shading Language (GLSL) specifications](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.50.pdf).
+    - [OpenGL Mathematics (GLM)](https://glm.g-truc.net/0.9.9/index.html) is a header only C++ mathematics library for graphics software based on the [OpenGL Shading Language (GLSL) specifications](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.50.pdf).
 Here is [its github repository](https://github.com/g-truc/glm).

 ------------------------------------------------

-### OpenGL and Shaders Learning Resources:
+### OpenGL Learning Resources:
 * [Guide as learning Path for a Game Engine Programmer](https://miloyip.github.io/game-programmer/game-programmer.pdf).
 * [Great Start for learning OpenGL.](https://learnopengl.com/Getting-started/OpenGL)
 * [Wow!
 A book of Shaders, Learn Shading Language.
 It has a whole content from shading, 3D Graphics, simulation etc.](https://thebookofshaders.com/)